 Ashkelon has a major hospital, Barzilai, which is the only large hospital in the region.

 Community and Religious Life

 Ashkelon’s communities are as diverse as Israel itself, with families from all over the Diaspora and large numbers from Ethiopia, Russia and Morocco.
-There is an active Conservative synagogue hosting a number of English speaking families, numerous Orthodox synagogues comprised of English speaking members as well as religious classes offered to men and women in English.
 The English-speaking community is comprised of both retirees who wanted a higher standard of living at a lower cost, and young families who wanted to start off in a more Israeli community.

 Due to location; apartments close to the Marina/beach can be pricier.

 As of May 2016

 Doris Seaberg and Orli Avior (chairwomen)

 Jayme Yehye (local guide and ESOA Committee member) – firstname.lastname@example.org